Turkey Hunting Season

 - is 21 years old or older;

-- possesses a valid Maryland hunting license, or is exempt from hunting license requirements; and
+- possesses a valid Maryland hunting license (an Apprentice Hunting License does not meet this requirement), or is exempt from hunting license requirements; and

 - is unarmed.